StephenBondor/blog/src/pages/2019-2-28-labs-week-three/index.md

 #### This week

-This week we began the process of refactoring and then adding to the code base we inherited from the previous labs team.
+This week we began the process of building our feature set and adding to the code base we inherited from the previous labs team.
 Our new deploy is [here](https://team-home-2.netlify.com/).
-Tasks Pulled

 > > List the tasks you pulled this week, and provide a link to the successfully merged PR completing that task and the trello card for that task.
 You must have at least one front end and one back end.
 The expected total is 6 with a minimum of 4.